 Year 7-9 Modern Foreign Languages

 In Year 7, pupils study two languages: French and Mandarin Chinese.
-Girls with no prior knowledge of Mandarin are taught in a separate group, and are asked to attend a Mandarin Culture & Language Club at lunchtime, where support is given to help narrow the gap between the improvers and the beginners.
+Pupils with no prior knowledge of Mandarin are taught in a separate group, and are asked to attend a Mandarin Culture & Language Club at lunchtime, where support is given to help narrow the gap between the improvers and the beginners.
 This approach offers continuity to our Junior School pupils and gives pupils new to St Gabriel’s the chance to familiarise themselves with Mandarin Chinese.

-In Year 8, girls will learn two modern languages; they can continue to learn French and Mandarin Chinese, or they can replace one of these languages in favour of Spanish.
+In Year 8, pupils will learn two modern languages; they can continue to learn French and Mandarin Chinese, or they can replace one of these languages in favour of Spanish.
 They will then continue to learn two languages throughout Year 8 and Year 9.

 Our programmes of study provide appropriate academic and linguistic challenge in order to help pupils progress towards achieving a good grade at GCSE.

 Learning about the culture of the countries where these languages are spoken is also an important part of the curriculum, and, by building opportunities for independent research into each year's programme, pupils improve their ability to find things out for themselves and synthesize information from a number of sources, which are key skills for the future.
 Pupils are also offered opportunities to take part in inter-departmental residential visits abroad as well as in a range of co-curricular activities designed specifically to broaden their cultural horizons.

 Our foreign language assistants are invaluable in bringing to life the languages we teach, as well as allowing pupils to develop and improve their speaking skills ready for the challenges of GCSE.

 Challenge & Extension: The department has an extensive bank of films in the target languages for pupils to watch and we also subscribe to magazines tailored for each age group, to encourage wider reading for pleasure in the target language.